translate/pootle/docs/server/project_setup.rst

     $ pootle update_stores --project=my-project

-.. note:: If your languages have a lot of translations you might want do the update against newer templates language by language.
+.. note:: If your project languages contain many translations you might want to perform the update against newer templates on a language by language basis.